omni-us/jsonargparse/README.rst

     >>> cfg.lev1.opt1
     'from string 1'

-All parsers include a :code:`--print-config` option.
+All parsers include a :code:`--print_config` option.
 This is useful particularly for command line tools with a large set of options to create an initial config file including all default values.